An abstract decomposition of measures and its many applications

-and it is always a band, as it follows immediately from the order continuity of the lattice operations.
-A band $B$ in a Riesz space $R$ is a \emph{projection band} if $R=B \oplus B^d$, in which case the projections on $B$ and $B^d$ are called order projections, or band projections.
+and it is a band.
+A band $A$ in a Riesz space $E$ is a \textit{projection band} if $E=A\oplus A^d$; the corresponding projections on $A$ and $A^d$ are called order projections, or band projections.
 Every band in an order complete Riesz space is a projection band \cite[Th.\ 8.20]{AlBo99}.

 \begin{proposition} If $\cG\subseteq\cF, \cG \neq \emptyset$ is closed under countable unions, then $\cA(\cG), \cD(\cG)\subseteq \cM$ are closed complemented and orthogonal subspaces, Chebyshev sets, and projection bands, each one the disjoint complement of the other.